-As a living, working place of Christian worship, the Cathedral is also the 'Mother Church' for the Anglican (Church of England) Diocese of Norwich.
+We are a vibrant, working community of Christian worship.
+The Cathedral is the 'Mother Church' for the Church of England Diocese of Norwich.
 Dating back to 1096, it is also the seat of the Bishop of Norwich.
-Known as Norwich Cathedral Priory, it was, until the reformation, a Monastic foundation.
-The monks who lived, worshipped and worked here followed the rule and example of St Benedict.
+Known as Norwich Cathedral Priory, it was until the reformation a Monastic foundation.
+The monks who lived, prayed and worked here followed the rule and example of St Benedict.

-Following on from this ancient tradition, the Cathedral is still a vibrant centre of prayer, discovery, learning and hospitality for the people of the city and the surrounding county.
+Following on from this ancient tradition, the Cathedral is still a centre of prayer, discovery, learning and hospitality for the people of the city and surrounding counties.
 It is also used annually as a venue for concerts, productions and celebrations of all kinds.
 Most of all it is your Cathedral!
 The team here will do their best to ensure that you achieve your learning outcomes and have a great time.